SIP Trunk vs PRI: What's the Difference?

 Do you have multiple locations?

-SIP is a great fit for business who have multiple locations.
+SIP is a great fit for a business who have multiple locations.
 You’ll be able to route calls between different physical locations, no matter who far apart they are, plus you’ll have greater redundancy.
 PRI is better suited for businesses who only have a single physical location.

 How important is call quality?